puyaalexxx/TrainMonitor/README.md

 - Entity Framework Core for data access
 - Repository pattern for data access abstraction
 - Migrations to manage database schema changes
+- DTOs for data transfer
+- Tables configurations via IEntityTypeConfiguration
+- Fluent API for model configuration
+- Razor PAges for UI
+- MariaDB as the database
+- Loading data via a Json file